MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-99000760-scenario-include.md

-See the list of Machine Centre setup in your company to help manage and schedule production activities more efficiently.
+View the machine center setup in your company, which can help you manage and schedule production activities efficiently.